Exploring the garden in summer

 An annual flower mix has been planted beside the café with a blend of native and non-native annuals.
 These were selected for their vibrant mix of flowers, and have previously been planted in front of Visitor Reception.
 Some of the flowers are cultivated varieties and will not come ‘true to type’ if left to seed, so we sew a new batch each year to keep the display at a high standard.

-The border closest to the house is the focus of a project at the moment.
-Over the winter and spring months the garden team stripped out all of the old planting (replanting everything from that border in other places in the garden) and spent some time giving the soil some TLC.
+The border closest to the house has been the focus of a project over the past couple of years.
+The garden team initially stripped out all of the old planting (replanting everything from that border in other places in the garden) and spent some time giving the soil some TLC.
 Kent's Border now has a new planting scheme in the Arts and Crafts style, which will continue to evolve over the coming months.

 The Rill Garden